slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *'When someone tells you something is wrong, they’re usually right.
 When someone tells you how to fix it, they’re usually wrong.' -- Kevin Kelly*
--->
+> *'The more neatly you fit into society, the less free you actually are.' -- Naval Ravikant* -->

 > *'Everyone is born a genius, but the process of living de-geniuses them.' -- Buckminster Fuller*